dhlwing/img2text/README.md

                         transparent pixels drawn as if opaque
 ```

-you also can use it anywhere what you want at your application like this:
+You also can use it anywhere what you want at your application like this:

 ```php
 use Bigweb\Img2text\Img2text;